qunfengdong/MicroGMT/README.md

 * Summary tables.
 * Fasta assembly file(s).
 * Region file.
+* Custom annotation file.
+* Sequence mask file.
-* Optional: An id list containg the strain/ID in the summary tables.
+* An id list containg the strain/ID in the summary tables.
 One strain/ID per line.
 Needed for some utility scripts (please see "Quick start" and "Tutorial" sections).
 It is produced by sequence_to_vcf.py automatically for fasta formatted database sequence file inputs.
 Users can modify it by manually adding/deleting IDs from it, or use our utility scripts (see "Quick start" and "Tutorial" sections).
 For the pre-built summary tables for SARS-CoV-2, it is provided with the summary tables.
+It can also be produced by get_ids.sh.

 ## Outputs
 ### sequence_to_vcf.py: